batteries-included/batteries-included/static/src/content/technical_design/nix.md

 echo 'export PATH=$PATH:${HOME}/.bun/bin/' >> ~/.zshrc
 ```

-If you're on a newer verison of Ubuntu then you can install via apt.
+If you're on a newer version of Ubuntu then you can install via apt.

 ```
 sudo apt install direnv